-Be sure that your content is accurate, on-topic and ties back to your account’s social media strategy.
+Be sure that your content is accurate, on-topic, promotes both your unit and UB and ties back to your account’s social media strategy.

 Not sure if your content reflects your account strategy?
 Use your bio/about section as a litmus test.
 Make sure everything you publish from your page ties back to that mission statement.

 When positioning content, always think about the audience.
 Consider:

 - Who are you trying to reach with this content?
 You may have several target audiences you are trying to reach across your social media accounts.
 Consider which channel(s) would be the best social platform(s) or format to deliver the message and make sure you craft your content with that audience, and channel best practices, in mind.